GaleJames-creator/gale-james/Samples/Webhooks/Reference/Webhook-definitions.md

 ## Webhook ID

-A Webhook ID is a unique identifier assigned to a specific webhook.
-This ID is crucial for managing webhooks, allowing precise control over operations such as search, edit, enable, disable, and delete.
-If you need to locate a particular webhook within the service’s Admin UI, knowing its Webhook ID will allow you to search for it directly on the Webhook Service page.
+A Webhook ID is a unique identifier for each webhook.
+It lets you precisely search, edit, enable, disable, or delete a webhook.
+Knowing the Webhook ID allows you to look up a webhook directly in the Admin UI.

 ## Endpoint URL

-An endpoint URL is the destination on your server where the service delivers webhook events.
-This URL must begin with `http://` or `https://`, and your service must return a `2xx` HTTP status code to acknowledge successful receipt of each event.
-If your endpoint fails to acknowledge events with a `2xx` status code over several days, the service may disable it.
-Properly configure and maintain your endpoint to ensure uninterrupted receipt and processing of webhook events.
+An endpoint URL is where webhook events are delivered to your server.
+It must start with http:// or https://, and your service should return an HTTP `2xx` status code to acknowledge each event.
+If acknowledgments are missed for several days, the endpoint may be disabled.
+Maintain your endpoint to ensure uninterrupted event processing.

 ## Secret